🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-You should spend about 20 minutes on this task.
-The bar chart below shows numbers of seals, wheals and dolphins recorded in the Gormez Straits from 2006 to 2018 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
-Write at least 150 words.
+The chart shows students' monthly expenditure in percentage over a three-year period in the United Kingdom.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All